deceptionsystem/master/README.md

 The target node is able to connect to the specified *Nodes* in the same way as in a normal network.

+### Network consistency ###

+Simulating the physical network characteristics in a virtual view are not automatically activated on system startup.
+To include this module, queueing disciplines have to be setup on every host.
+We provide sample scripts in the folder /NetworkConsistency